francisfjin/twitter-NLP/README.md

 - Keras Neural Network
 - Google AutoML

 The main script [Twitter_public.ipynb](https://github.com/francisfjin/twitter-NLP/blob/main/Twitter_public.ipynb) uses Tweepy API to search for a user-defined set of tweets given keyword of your choosing.
-Then it creates a training set on labeled data using Twitter API and pre-processes using Natural Language Processing libraries: spacy, nltk, re.
-It uses an awesome corpus file from Niek Sanders [here](https://github.com/karanluthra/twitter-sentiment-training/blob/master/corpus.csv), which has ID keys to 5000 sentiment-labeled tweets, which we then grab through the Twitter API as to comply with their Developer API usage rules.
+Then it creates a training set on labeled data using an awesome corpus file from Niek Sanders [here](https://github.com/karanluthra/twitter-sentiment-training/blob/master/corpus.csv), with ID keys to 5000 sentiment-labeled tweets, which we then grab through the Twitter API as to comply with their Developer API usage rules.
+Pre-processing is done using Natural Language Processing libraries: spacy, nltk, re.

 Training data is then fed into two models: Keras Neural Network and Google AutoML.